carlohamalainen/carlohamalainen.github.io/_posts/2017-08-31-push-to-amazon-glacier-using-amazonka.md

     sha256 :: BS.ByteString -> BS.ByteString
     sha256 = cs .
 SHA256.hashlazy
-</code></pre>
+{% endhighlight %}

 To push a large file to Glacier we do three things: initiate the multipart upload, upload each part (say, 100Mb chunks), and then finalize the upload.

 ## Initiate the multipart upload

-We do this to get an `uploadId` which is then used for each of the multipart uploads.
+We do this to get an ``uploadId`` which is then used for each of the multipart uploads.
 We use [initiateMultipartUpload](https://hackage.haskell.org/package/amazonka-glacier-1.4.5/docs/Network-AWS-Glacier-InitiateMultipartUpload.html#v:initiateMultipartUpload), and need to set the part size.

+{% highlight haskell %}
     initiateMulti env vault _partSize = send' env mpu where
         mpu = initiateMultipartUpload accountId vault
                 & imuPartSize .~ (Just $ cs $ show _partSize)
+{% endhighlight %}

 ## Upload the parts

-With the response from initiating the multipart upload (the `mu` parameter in `uploadOnePart`) we can push a single part using [uploadMultipartPart](https://hackage.haskell.org/package/amazonka-glacier-1.4.5/docs/Network-AWS-Glacier-UploadMultipartPart.html#v:uploadMultipartPart).
+With the response from initiating the multipart upload (the ``mu`` parameter in ``uploadOnePart``) we can push a single part using [uploadMultipartPart](https://hackage.haskell.org/package/amazonka-glacier-1.4.5/docs/Network-AWS-Glacier-UploadMultipartPart.html#v:uploadMultipartPart).
 Here we have to also set the checksum and content range:

+{% highlight haskell %}
     uploadOnePart env vault mu p = do let Part{..} = p